university-of-york/uoy-design-patterns/readme.md

 You're now ready to start making stuff!

-## Icon creation

-There is a task that creates light and dark versions of SVG icons, plus backup PNGs, for use in the site.
-Run `grunt icons` from the command line and they will be created.
-You only need to do this once (unless we decide to switch out the icon set).

 ## Active development

 To work on the front-end designs, run `grunt dev` in the terminal.
 This will create the active templates and start a local server, which will live reload as you code.